Diffuse neutrino flux from relativistic reconnection in AGN coronae: Discussion and conclusions

+In our coronal model, we assumed that pairs accelerated during magnetic reconnection transfer their energy to X-ray photons.
+Both 2D and 3D PIC simulations \citep{sironi15, Werner_2017} have shown that the fraction $\eta_{\rm X}$ of electromagnetic energy dissipated into pairs decreases with increasing guide-field strength ($B_{\rm g}$), ranging from $\sim 0.5$ to $\sim0.1$ for vanishing and strong guide fields, respectively.
+Because the proton energy fraction, $\eta_{\rm p}$, shows a similar trend, the ratio $\eta_{\rm p}/\eta_{\rm X}$, which is crucial for our model, is rather insensitive to $B_{\rm g}$.
+Instead, its value depends on the pair loading of the plasma.
+In particular, \citet{petropoulou_relativistic_2019} found that $\eta_{\rm p}/\eta_{\rm X} \sim 0.1$ in pair-dominated plasmas, increasing toward unity in electron-proton plasmas.
+Motivated by these results and given the significant pair enrichment in our model \citep{karavola_neutrino_2025}, we adopted $\eta_{\rm X}=0.5$ and $\eta_{\rm p}/\eta_{\rm X}=0.2$.

 In the coronal model used in this study, reconnecting current sheets form not within the accretion disk itself but in the magnetospheric region around the black hole.
 Plasma from the disk can be intermittently funneled into this region if accretion is regulated by the magnetic flux that threads the inner disk \citep{ripperda_black_2022}.
-Only a small fraction, $\zeta$, of the density of the particles in the disk is expected to enter the magnetosphere; however, this fraction has not yet been quantified in simulations.
-The proton magnetization scales as $\sigma_{\rm p} \propto B^2 / (\zeta n_{\rm p, disk})$, and is independent of both $L_{\rm X}$ and $M$ since $B^2\propto L_{\rm X}/M^2$ and $n_{\rm p, disk} \propto L_{\rm X} / M^2$ \citep[see Eqs.~E1 and E2 in][]{2024ApJ...961L..14F}.
-Consequently, the distribution in $\sigma_{\rm p}$ needed to explain the diffuse flux implies a corresponding dispersion in the fraction $\zeta$ across AGN coronae.
-Although the underlying physical driver of this dispersion is still uncertain, it may indicate that the formation and dynamics of magnetospheric current sheets differ among AGN with varying coronal conditions.
+Only a small fraction, $\zeta$, of the density of the particles in the disk is expected to enter the magnetosphere, with $\zeta$ not yet quantified in simulations.
+The proton magnetization scales as $\sigma_{\rm p} \propto B^2 / (\zeta n_{\rm p, disk})$, and it is independent of both $L_{\rm X}$ and $M$ since $B^2\propto L_{\rm X}/M^2$ and $n_{\rm p, disk} \propto L_{\rm X} / M^2$ \citep[see Eqs.~E1 and E2 in][]{fiorillo_reconnection_2024}.
+Consequently, the distribution in $\sigma_{\rm p}$ needed to explain why the diffuse flux implies a corresponding dispersion in the fraction $\zeta$ across AGN coronae.
+Although the underlying physical driver of this dispersion is still uncertain, it may indicate that the formation and dynamics of magnetospheric current sheets differ among AGNs with varying coronal conditions.